ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 # Things to look out for
 When you implement this scheme, here are a few tips:

 1. Watch out for numeric overflow.
-If you're on a 32 bit system, and you used the first 8 digits of the MD5 sum, you may overflow into negative numbers.
+If you're on a 32 bit system, and you use the first 8 digits of the MD5 sum, you may overflow into negative numbers, and throw everything off.
  - Be especially careful when you have _multiple_ systems.
-The worst thing that can happen is that one system splits one way, and another splits in a different way.
+The worst thing that can happen is that one system splits one way, and another splits in a different way, because of differences in the conversions on different platforms.
 2. Even the smallest difference in the salts can totally ruin results.
 I suggest saving the first 10 or 20 IDs in the split (ie, run numbers 1 through 20 through the AB test function and save the results).
 This will be invaluable in working out which salt is correct if for some reason there is a proble.
 3. Test for aggreement in libraries.
 Put 1 through 1000 through the AB test splitter, on every platform it is used on, and make sure they all agree.
 Use different salts as well.

 # Conclusion
 This hashing approach is nice because it keeps a lot of the advantages of the modulo appraoch, with few of the disadvantages.
 Hopefully you find the appraoch